NEET- National Eligibility cum entrance test is a gateway exam for the medical courses admission across India such as MBBS, DENTAL, and AYURVEDA.

 So the counseling will have two steps-

-- Students have to register for counselling with their scorecard.
+Students have to register for counseling with their scorecards.

 After these two steps, only students will be provided seats according to the availability of seats and reservations.